OpenSUTD/ESD/README.md

 The current version is reactive<br>
 In future development, we would also like to make a recommendation system for course-plan/module given student's strength or interest.

 ** This is a constant process of updating and maintaining the planner, and we seek interested people to join this open source project.
-Please email ```zhi_zhou@mymail.sutd.edu.sg``` if interested.
+Please contact us if interested.

 # Contacts